Gnipps/Carsome/README.md

 The image is also available in the [docker hub link](https://hub.docker.com/repository/docker/gnipps/carsome-web-scrape/)

-## Section C: Date Ingestion pipeline
+## Section C: Data Ingestion pipeline

-The answer for the Date Ingestion pipeline questions is in the file `Carsome Q3.docx`
+The answer for the Data Ingestion pipeline questions is in the file `Carsome Q3.docx`